 AuriaJoy Asaria | Membership Manager

 As membership manager, AuriaJoy is responsible for member relations and the development of programs and services to support NAPABA members achieve professional goals.
-Auria previously served as NAPABA's policy coordinator.
+Auria previously served as NAPABA's policy and programs coordinator.

 Before joining NAPABA, AuriaJoy was the communications & administrative assistant at South Asian Americans Leading Together (SAALT).
 She was responsible for handling media inquiries, coordinating and developing SAALT’s communications projects including social media, email campaigns and press releases, as well as managing website content.
 Prior to that, she worked for the National Council of Asian Pacific Americans (NCAPA).

 AuriaJoy received her undergraduate degree in International Studies with a focus on International Development and Asia along with a minor in International Business from American University.

 As the administration and finance manager, Robin Glenn is responsible for ensuring the NAPABA office runs smoothly, coordinating quarterly Board of Governors meetings, administratively supporting the executive director and NAPABA staff as needed.
 Robin works directly with Tina Matsuoka, NAPABA's executive director.

 Before joining NAPABA, Robin was the administrative assistant for the surveying department of a local Top 20 engineering firm, provided administrative and IT support to Accenture Federal Services (a subsidiary of Accenture), and was the judicial administrative assistant to three Administrative Law Judges with the Federal Mine Safety and Health Review Commission.